 You Did Not File the Document With a Public Office

-You may be able to show that you did not, in fact, file the document with a public office.
-Instead, you may have filed it with a private company.
-While this defense could help you avoid prosecution under Penal Code 115, you may still be open to other legal charges because forgery is still a crime beyond this statute.
+While this defense could help you avoid prosecution under Penal Code 115, you may still be open to other legal charges because California Penal Code Section 470: Forgery is still a crime beyond this statute.

 You Were Falsely Accused

 Unfortunately, for whatever reason, people are falsely accused of crimes all the time.
-Sometimes it is a case of mistaken identity.
-However, more often in cases like this, the reason has to do with a dispute between the accuser and the accused.
-Your criminal defense lawyer may be able to prove that the accusation against you is unfounded.
+Sometimes, it is a case of mistaken identity.
+However, a dispute between the accuser and the accused often causes the issue in cases like this.

 Getting Help With Filing a False Document Charges